hdmcspadden/Virginia_Covid_Trending_Venues/README.md

-# Virginia Covid Trending Venues
+# Venues in High COVID-19 Per Capita Virginia Zip Codes
-Used for IBM Data Science Capstone project, this repository contains work towards analysis of trending business venues in Virginia zip codes with high covid transmission per capita as of December 2020.
+Used for IBM Data Science Capstone project, this repository contains work towards analysis of business venues in Virginia zip codes with high covid transmission per capita as of December 2020.

 ## Data Sources
 Data Sources are: